Word to TXT Converter — Free Online

 Quality tips for DOCX → TXT

 Document conversion quality depends mostly on the source.
 Plain text always converts cleanly — there is no formatting to lose.
 Documents with complex layouts (tables, columns, embedded images, callouts) survive conversion better between formats with similar capabilities (DOCX ↔ PDF) and less well between very different formats (DOCX → TXT strips every visual element).
 For best fidelity when converting DOCX to TXT, make sure the source is the highest-quality original you have — converting an already-converted file (a PDF that came from a scanned image, say) will inherit all of the losses from the earlier conversion in addition to whatever this conversion does.
 FileChange does not add any extra loss beyond what the format change strictly requires.
+Expect a faithful capture of the document's text and paragraph breaks, but understand that bold, headings, colors, images, and the structure of tables simply vanish — TXT has no way to represent them.
+Anything that was communicated through layout rather than words will not survive the trip.

 Troubleshooting